Lake Titicaca, Must-Visit Natural Beauty in Bolivia

 Lake Titicaca a Large Lake on Peru–Bolivia Border

-Lake Titicaca, Bolivia: The Summary
+Lake Titicaca: Summary

-• Attraction: Lake Titicaca Bolivia
+• Attraction: Lake Titicaca, Bolivia

 • Continent: South America

-• Capital Name: La Paz, Sucre
+• Capital City: La Paz, Sucre

-• Language: Spanish
+• Official Language: Spanish

 • Currency: Bolivian boliviano (BOB)